aradmidias/siJACK/README.markdown

 * Annotate the fields, you want to configure:

 		class Sample {
 			@ParamterDescription("This string describes, what this setting does") private Stirng iAmConfigureable = "this is my default value";
 		}

-* make all configureable clases known (choose one out of the following three):[[br]]This is necessary to tell the configurator which classes can be configured and what their default value and their description are.
+* make all configureable clases known (choose one out of the following three):
+ 	This is necessary to tell the configurator which classes can be configured and what their default value and their description are.
 	*	add a consturctor having the `Configureable` class as a parameter:

 		class Sample {
 			@ParamterDescription("This string describes, what this setting does") priate Stirng iAmConfigureable = "this is my default value";

 			public Sample(Configureable cfg) {
 				cfg.addConfigureable(this);
 			}
 		}

 	*	Add the class to the Configureable from the outside:

 			public void someMethod(Configurator cfg) {
 				cfg.addConfigureable(this);
 			}

 	*	Use the static constructor and provide a parameterless constructor, if possible: